fsspec/kerchunk/docs/source/detail.rst

 total N elements is stored in a single Nx4 block of bytes.
 This remains true for multiple dimensions.

-If you want to store such data to disk, you cannot be more efficient that to take the buffer representation, perhaps pass it through some codecs (e.g., compression) and write those bytes directly.
+If you want to store such data to disk, you cannot be more efficient than to take the buffer representation, perhaps pass it through some codecs (e.g., compression) and write those bytes directly.
 HDF5 does this, and so do almost all other binary formats.
 An HDF5 is made up of binary chunks and metadata areas, describing the types and sizes of the binary chunks, how